theofficialmel/some-cool-name-api/capstone-plan.md

 Planned Backend

- Express + Prisma + RDS/DynamoDB
+ Express DynamoDB

 List each route, its HTTP method, and what it does.
 Example:
-GET /posts → return all movie titles
+GET /movies → return all movie titles

-POST /posts → create a new movie title / add title to list
+POST /movies → create a new movie title / add title to list

-PUT /posts/:id → edit existing movie title
+PUT /movies/:id → edit existing movie title

-DELETE /posts/:id → delete Unneeded movie title
+DELETE /movies/:id → delete Unneeded movie title

 What pages will your frontend include (one page minimum)?